santosh0787/Kubernetes_hardway/README.md

 Kubernetes Dashboard configuration has been added at the end of the tutorial, to let you play with the cluster through a UI.

-> The results of this tutorial should not be viewed as production ready, and may receive limited support from the community, but don't let that stop you from learning!

 ## Target Audience